rakus/quick_change_directory/README.md

 ##### Updating via Cron

 It is possible to update the index via cron.

-The script `qc-build-index` has a own option to manipulate the crontab.
-Executing `qc-build-index --cron 10` adds a crontab entry to update the index every 10 minutes.
+The command `qc` has a own option to manipulate the crontab.
+With

+    qc --cron 10

-Example entry in the `crontab`:
+the following entry is added to the crontab

     # Quick Change Directory: update index
     */10 * * * * ${HOME}/.qc/qc-build-index >${HOME}/.qc/index/qc-build-index.log 2>&1

-The current cron configuration can be displayed with `qc-build-index --cron`.

-See `qc-build-index --help` for other supported options.
+With `qc --cron` the current crontab entry is shown and with `qc --cron 0` the entry is removed.

 ### The Manual Index